What is a Texas Lost Instrument Bond?

 Get replacements for your important lost instruments through this bond!

 Even if you go the extra mile to take care of your instruments, in one way or another, mishaps will still happen.
-You can lose them through various ways, and not just because of a brief memory lapse.
+You can lose them in various ways, and not just because of a brief memory lapse.

 Instruments are legal documents that have financial value.
 Some examples of this are:

 - Stock Certificate

 - Certificate of Deposit

 Losing instruments can be a nightmare.
 Fortunately, you can redeem yours by going through various steps, and by securing the necessary requirements.

 If any of your instruments has become unreadable, damaged, stolen, or lost, you can have them replaced permitting that you will obtain a surety bond.

 The purpose of a lost instrument surety bond is usually twofold: First, the surety bond will be for the benefit of the transfer agents or company that will issue the replacement.
 It will protect the aforementioned parties from false claims.

 Secondly, the surety bond will also act as an assurance that if the principal found the lost instrument after it has been replaced, the principal will surrender the new one to the issuing authority or surety for proper disposal.